National SimCenter Research

 Economic Competitiveness through Computational Engineering

 The U.S. engineering community now recognizes that computational analysis and design of products and systems is transforming engineering for the global marketplace.
 Several U.S. government-sponsored studies have concluded that if our country does not lead the world in computational modeling and simulation, then our country will not lead the world in technology development.
 Governments in Europe and Asia are making very substantial investments in computational engineering that are aimed at surpassing the U.S. in economic competitiveness.
-The SimCenter expansion is a key step in developing innovative and focused computational engineering approaches that will help the U.S. secure its economic competitiveness in critical technology areas such as defense, sustainable energy, environment, transportation, and health.
+The SimCenter research program plays a key role in developing innovative and focused computational engineering approaches that will help the U.S. secure its economic competitiveness in critical technology areas such as defense, sustainable energy, environment, transportation, and health.

 Integrated Research and Education